 As with all chemical exfoliants, make sure you use a sunscreen if you’re using these, even when they’re not on your skin (your skin will remain more photosensitive for a few weeks after you last use them).

-These products were provided for review, which did not affect my opinion.
+These products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.